sw00d/Lost_Fam_App/README.md

 # Lost Fam App
-By Sam Wood and Chadwick Platt-Kuhn
+By Sam Wood and @chdwck

 Original idea proposed by Kent Johns and Michael Graeff